anmolraibhandare/KeaApp/README.md

 # KeaApp
-Pet Dog walking iOS app that allows the users to: Sign in to the app, Search for Breed and add random pet image and Pin a location to get all the path from current locations.
+Pet tracking OS app that allows the users to: Sign in to the app, search for a dog breed and add random pet image, pin a location to get all the path from current locations.

 ##### Overview
+Features used in the application:\
-`AVKit` is used to place the video image on the main view controller.
-The app uses `Firebase` to Sign in and Sign up to the app.
-The user data is then persisted in local memory using `core data`. `MapView` is used to display paths for walking. `DogAPI` is used to search for random dog images and save them in the memory.
+`AVKit` - to place the video image on the main view controller\
+`Firebase` - to Sign in and Sign up to the app\
+`Core Data` - to persist user data in local memory using\
+`MapView` - to display paths for walking\
+`DogAPI` - to search for random dog images and save them in the memory

 ### Requirements
 - Xcode 11.4